Skip to main content

 Development Code

-The City's Development Code regulates development activities within each type of zoning district.
+The City’s Development Code regulates development activities within each zoning district.
 Learn more about the code and the process for updating it.

 Land Use Petitions Under Consideration

-You can view land use petitions currently under consideration using an interactive map.
+View land use petitions currently under consideration through the City’s interactive petition map.

 Filing Land Use Petitions